 Indeed, Go and Rust are about the same age.
 Go has had obvious traction, being a project created by Google engineers with developer productivity as one of its goals.
 Rust started as a personal project that was eventually sponsored and then abandoned by Mozilla.
 They share many similarities (runtime safety, performance, modern paradigms) and both are used in production by many companies.

 These languages are popular in surveys by developers who appreciate their simplicity and security.
 What about companies?
 Have they adopted them in their projects?

-Simplicity is true for Go, and this is one of its strengths: the syntax is similar to C (which everyone knows), the execution of concurrent code is very simple(goroutines).
-The same can't necessarily be said for Rust, which has a rather severe learning curve.
+Simplicity is true for Go, and it is one of its strengths: the syntax is similar to C (which everyone knows), the execution of concurrent code is very simple(goroutines).
+The same cannot necessarily be said for Rust, which has a rather steep learning curve.

 On the business side, we find Google (surprise!), Uber, Twitch, Dailymotion using Go.
 On the Rust side, we can find Microsoft, Dropbox, Discord, Yelp.
 Both languages have clearly made a breakthrough.

 For what types of projects are these languages suitable and with which development ecosystem?

 This is the strength of both languages: they can be used to develop any kind of program (although I doubt Go can be used seriously in an embedded context).
 Besides being "general purpose languages", they both have tools to eliminate runtime errors or at least move them at compile time.

 What do you think the trend for these two programming languages will be for the next 2-3 years?